AAA Travel Insurance - 2024 Review

 AAA Travel Insurance Review – Compare the Market

 We think that AAA is a great organization, but AAA Travel Insurance is expensive and has weak coverage in critical areas.
 A simple search at TripInsure101 will allow customers to compare their options before they buy AAA Trip Insurance.
 We are confident that two minutes with us will get a customer much better coverage at significantly improved pricing.

 Our travel insurance carriers are some of the most respected in the USA.
 All have at least an 'A' rating from A.M.
 Best, an independent research company that provides credit ratings for the insurance industry.
 All have excellent, highly reputable, customer service.

 Incidentally, our suggestion to shop around and look for better rates with more comprehensive trip insurance protection is not an original idea.
-AARP provides exactly this guidance to its members.
+Some member organizations provide exactly this guidance to its members.

 We were surprised to find after our research, that the available AAA travel insurance was not competitive with the general market.
 The assumption was that members would be provided great value because of their membership.
 That was not what our research revealed.
 The pricing was expensive compared with the coverage provided.
 Overall, we rate AAA Travel Insurance a 6 out of 10.